 As such, do not just order a size based on a different brand of shoe you wear.
 The correct way to measure is from the tip of the toe to the back of the heel, between the two furthest points.
 I recommend you to buy a little bit larger size for your feet (1 size larger).
 Too small shoes will hurt your feet.

-Here is the table to convert the size of your table tennis shoes to EU, UK, CN scale.
+Here is the table to convert the size of your table tennis shoes to the EU, UK, CN scale.

 |US Size||Euro Size||Japan Size||Inches||mm|